ssenmosip/mosip-temp-documentation/FRS-Pre-Registration.md

 [**Reference Templates**](https://github.com/mosip/mosip/tree/master/docs/requirements/Templates/Pre-registration)
 ### 2.5.2 Send Acknowledgement to Email/Phone
-The system sends an acknowledgement to the  applicant through SMS, Email and on-screens as per the details provided in Demographic details
+The system sends an acknowledgement to the  applicant through SMS, Email and on-screen as per the details provided in Demographic details

 In case of multiple application, the system sends notifications to each applicant (as defined in the demographic details of the applicant\s)